-Well think no farther than our Deconstruction Service.
-Habitat of Humanity of Greater Sioux Falls can help you salvage and save your gently used building materials while supporting the local Sioux Falls community.
+Well think no further than our Deconstruction Service.
+Habitat for Humanity of Greater Sioux Falls can help you salvage and save your gently used building materials while supporting the local Sioux Falls community.

-Our deconstruction coordinator Jason and him team of skilled volunteers will work with you to come into your home or business and remove any salvageable or reusable items.
+Jason, our deconstruction coordinator, and his team of skilled volunteers will work with you to remove any salvageable or reusable items from your home or business.
 Rather than letting them go the landfill the salvageable and gently used items find a second home through the Habitat ReStore.
 Proceeds from your gently used items will help continue Habitat for Humanity’s work of building affordable homes for hardworking families.

 What is Deconstruction?

 Deconstruction is the hand salvage of materials removed carefully for reuse and recycling.
-This technique reduces the disposal of materials into the landfill and provides materials for the Habitat of Greater Sioux Falls ReStore to sell.
+This technique reduces the disposal of materials into the landfill and provides materials for the Habitat ReStore to sell.
 Deconstruction diverts demolition waste from the landfill and reuses these valuable building materials.
 Developers and construction companies typically look at buildings located on property slated for development as a costly, unavoidable annoyance.
-Up until now, Developers and construction companies had little choice when it comes to removing these buildings.
-Habitat ReStore Deconstruction provides a smart alternative and option for maintaining our resources: Your donations may be tax deductible; better for the environment; proceeds help Habitat of Greater Sioux Falls build more affordable homes.
+Up until now, developers and construction companies had little choice when it came to removing these buildings.
+Deconstruction provides a smart alternative and option for maintaining our resources.

 What is the Benefit of Deconstruction?